Rules of Procedure for Commercial Arbitration (Effective September 1, 2023)

 (a) ISSUANCE.
 To the extent authorized by law, an arbitrator may issue subpoenas for the attendance of witnesses or the production of documents.
 Parties are expected to produce witnesses who are in their employ or otherwise under their control without a subpoena.

 (b) OBJECTIONS.
-A subpoenaed person may object to the issuance of a subpoena.
+A subpoenaed person or a party may object to the issuance of a subpoena.
 An arbitrator will promptly rule on an objection by weighing the burden on the objector of complying with the subpoena against the potential value of the subpoenaed witness or documents to ensuring a fair hearing.

 5.9 Inspection or Investigation